nfrastack/zeroplex/README.md

 If the specified file does not exist, it will be created with default values, and you will see a message indicating that the file has been autogenerated.

-## Usage
+## Running in Background

-This should be run as a systemd service and timer as it only bases its information of present moment.
-It will not monitor if you change DNS server settings on your controller, and if using `resolved` mode will not survive a reboot.
-See [systemd](systemd) for examples of units and timers that can be implemented into your distribution.
+This should be run as a systemd service and timer as it only bases its information on the present moment.
+It will not monitor if you change DNS server settings on your controller, and if using `resolved` mode, it will not survive a reboot.
+See [contrib/systemd](contrib/systemd) for examples of units and timers that can be implemented into your distribution.

-Run `zerotier-systemd-manager` as `root` with appropriate command line arguments.
-If you are connected to ZeroTier networks which have DNS assignments depending on which `-mode` you are running it will:

-* `networkd` - Populate files in `/etc/systemd/network/99-<network-name>` .
-It will then restart `systemd-networkd` for you if things have changed.
-* `resolved` - Populate search domains and dns server entries with `resolvectl` if entries don't already exist.

-### Command Line Arguments

-To change the way the tool operates, you can pass various arguments via the command line.

-* `-config`: Specify a custom configuration file.
-If the file does not exist, it will be autogenerated with default values and any other command-line arguments passed to the binary.
-* `-mode`: Set the mode of operation (`networkd` or `resolved`) (default: `networkd`).
-* `-log-level`: Set the logging level (`info` or `debug`).
-* `-dry-run`: Simulate changes without applying them.
-* `-auto-restart`: (networkd) Automatically restart `systemd-networkd` when changes are detected (default: true).
-* `-reconcile`: (networkd) Remove unused network files when networks are no longer active (default: true).
-* `-dns-over-tls`: Enable DNS-over-TLS for supported configurations (default: false).
-* `-multicast-dns`: Enable multicast DNS (mDNS) for ZeroTier interfaces (default: false).
-* `-add-reverse-domains`: Add reverse DNS search domains (e.g., `in-addr.arpa`, `ip6.arpa`) based on assigned IPs (default: false).

 ## Installing